-Through the years, Regis College has found that many of its best students have enrolled at the College because of the influence of its alumni.
-Recognizing this contribution, Regis would like to encourage alumni to continue the practice of recommending students to Regis College.
-As an incentive, the College has established the Alumni Scholarship, a $2,000 scholarship, awarded to incoming students and renewable on a three-year basis.
+Through the years, Regis has found that many of its best students have enrolled at the university because of the influence of its alumni.
+Recognizing this contribution, Regis would like to encourage alumni to continue the practice of recommending students to Regis.
+As an incentive, the university has established the Alumni Scholarship, a $2,000 scholarship, awarded to incoming students and renewable on a three-year basis.

-Application and nomination form due February 15.
-To complete the nomination form, click here.
+Application and nomination form due November 15, 2017.
+Complete the nomination form.

 Presidential Catholic Scholarship

-The Regis College Presidential Catholic Scholarship is a four year full-tuition scholarship for residential students.
-This scholarship is available to graduating seniors from selected parochial high schools in the Archdiocese of Boston and selected geographic areas parochial high schools within Connecticut, Florida, Maine, New Hampshire, New York, Puerto Rico, Rhode Island, and Vermont.
-Recipients are chosen for academic achievement, leadership ability, and dedication to community service.
+The Regis Presidential Catholic Scholarship is a four year full-tuition scholarship for residential students.
+High-achieving graduating seniors from parochial high schools within the United States and Puerto Rico are eligable for this scholarship opportunity.
+Recipients are chosen by our scholarship committee for academic achievement, leadership ability, and dedication to community service.

 235 Wellesley Street